-The Reports API allows you to download the same data reports as you would through the Seller Central Dashboard.
+The Reports API lets you download the same data reports as you would through the Seller Central Dashboard.
 However, the Reports API also allows you to schedule downloads of data reports.

 Now, let’s head to where working to get Amazon data gets…more interesting.